Keyboard shortcuts

 The tech progression is data-driven by the project list:

-• retail phase starts with manual single-clip production, sales, wire purchases, autoclippers, processors, and memory;
+• retail phase starts with 10 wire, no cash, manual single-clip production, sales, and early wire purchases;

-• drone/factory/swarm projects scale harvesting, production, and compute;
+• harvester/foundry/mesh projects scale harvesting, production, and compute;

-• Von Neumann probes move the game into cosmic replication;
+• Seed Probes move the game into cosmic replication;

-• Universal Paperclips completes the run once reachable matter is exhausted.
+• Final Conversion completes the run once reachable matter is exhausted.

 What It Demonstrates